bigai-nlco/ReflectEvo/README.md

    ```

 ## Reflection Generation
-All Reflection data can be found in
+You can download the **ReflectEvo-460K** data here:

+You can also access our sample data data/.

 For Reflection Generation, run
 ```